 Please note- The person picking up the puppy will need to have proper identification for the animal to be released to them.

-Feel free to contact us if you have any questions on shipping your puppy from us.
+Feel free to contact us if you have any questions on shipping your puppy.